Last Updated on May 19, 2023

 In states where cannabis has been legalised, terpenes derived from cannabis are also legal.
 In states where cannabis is still illegal, terpenes derived from cannabis are only legal if they do not contain tetrahydrocannabinol (THC).

 Terpenes on their own will not get you high.
 They do not contain THC, which is the active component in cannabis that provides the psychoactive effect.
 Cannabis terpenes can provide a stimulating or sedative effect, depending on the type.

 Are Terpenes Safe to Vape?

 Researchers are currently looking at the safety of vaping terpenes.
 One concern is that vape oils may contain synthetic terpenes.
 It is unclear whether synthetic terpenes are safe for vaping.
-We do know that terpenes can produce toxic chemicals when they are heated at high temperatures.
+We know that terpenes can produce toxic chemicals when heated at high temperatures.

 Cannabis terpenes are not only the source of captivating flavours and enticing aromas in the cannabis plant but also vital contributors to its therapeutic potential.
 These aromatic compounds, working in conjunction with cannabinoids, create the entourage effect, enhancing the medicinal properties of cannabis.

 Understanding the diverse array of terpenes empowers individuals to make informed decisions based on desired effects and flavours.
 Whether seeking relaxation, mood enhancement, pain relief, or improved focus, the distinct properties of terpenes offer a tailored approach to cannabis consumption.